Step 3.1

 • How much could I be asked to contribute to my care costs?

-Your local ACAT member can be a nurse, a social worker or another health care professional.
-He or she will make a time to come to your home and talk to you about how you're managing with day to day life.
+The Assessor will make a time to come to your home and talk to you about how you're managing with day to day life.
 They will also explain how the assessment works and can give you information about home care services in your area.

 Annie Donaldson